philiplb/CRUDlex/docs/manual/routes.rst

 Routes
 ======

-The ControllerProvider adds a bunch of routes used by CRUDlex which are useful to know if one wants to link to them or add middleware.
+There are a bunch of routes used by CRUDlex which are useful to know if one wants to link to them or add middleware.

 ----
 List